Table of Contents

 - What are the Causes of Hormonal Imbalance?

-Hormonal imbalance is a condition that occurs when there are too many or too little hormones in the bloodstream.
-Hormones play a very important role in the body, hence, even a small imbalance can cause major repercussions throughout the body.
+Hormonal imbalance is an endocrine condition that occurs when there is an overproduction or underproduction of hormones in the body.
+Since hormones play a critical role within the body as chemical messengers, even a small imbalance can have severe consequences on the health of an individual.

 What is the role of Hormones?

 Hormones are known as the body’s chemical messengers because they regulate quite a lot of functions in the body.
 Some of these functions include:

 - Rate of heartbeat

 - Rate of metabolism

 Hormones can affect men and women almost equally, however, certain hormones are produced only during certain events and in certain sex.
 For example, the human chorionic gonadotropin hormone is produced by women and is secreted only during pregnancy.

 What are the Symptoms of Hormonal Imbalance?

 The actual symptoms of hormonal imbalances depend on which specific gland is affected.
 Since hormones play an important role in the chemical coordination of the body, the imbalance of hormones can have a wide variety of symptoms.
 The symptoms of more common causes of hormonal imbalance include: